ydeshayes/scrum-manager/README.md

     ./main scrum-preview
 ### Generate your scrum report (it will copy the scrum report into the clipboard)
     ./main scrum
 - When you generate the scrum, it will archived the today tasks and move the next tasks into today for the next scrum.
+If you don't have blockers yet, it will ask you if you want to add one.

 ## Lists
 The lists that you can use are:
 - todos
 - today
 - next
+- blockers
 ## Config
 For now the config file need to be in `~/.scrum-manager`
 ```